NeuroTech Training Program

 Your Neurotech Experience

-• Have access to NeuroTech Cohort Mentors to design a personalized course of study to support your research project, scientific and technical training, and academic, professional and career goals
+• Have access to NeuroTech Cohort Mentorship to support your research project, scientific and technical training, and academic, professional and career goals

-• Participate in NeuroTech Training Seminars to practice scientific, communication, leadership, business and interpersonal skills;
+• Participate in NeuroTech Training Seminars to deepen your neuroscience knowledge and practice scientific, communication, leadership, business and interpersonal skills;

 • Engage in community building activities with your cohort and the larger Stanford neuroscience community;